khueue/ducc/report/ass4/report_ass4.md

 ## Translator Environment

-The environment is implemented in `src/translator/translator_env.erl`.

-The environment has the form:
+The environment is implemented in `src/translator/translator_env.erl` and has the form:

     {LastUsedTemp, LastUsedLabel, CurrentScopeData, Scopes}